linre-90/nuxt-catsopinion/README.md

 ## How was it?

 Oh dear...
 It was not a walk in the park.
 I started by copying all vue stuff to nuxt components, store, scripts, views as pages etc. Basically **i dit error driven deveploment**, fixing error, after error, after error, until there were no more errors.
 Vue to nuxt requires lot of patience, judgement and if your project is big and complex (mine is small) it propably is not worth it.
-Start from scratch and build project from ground up, use what you can on the way.
+Start from scratch and build project from ground up, use what you can on the way. **With nuxt you will find some annoying gotcha's but nothing is perfect, over all nuxt.js is really great option!**
 <br><br>

 ### Data fetching